laszewsk/mlcommons/benchmarks/cloudmask/target/greene_v0.5/README-greene_v0.5.md

 ```
 To turn early_stoppage off, set early_stoppage to False, vice versa.
 Your can also change the tolerance (default is 25) to change the patience.

-Once changing is done, you can run experiments (also works for GRCtest_reproduce_experiments.sh).
+Once changing is done, you can run experiments with or without early stopping (also works for GRCtest_reproduce_experiments.sh).

 ## 4. Helper Scripts